-The winter school course on Comparative Studies in Adult and Lifelong Learning is dedicated to analysing and comparing international and European strategies in lifelong learning.
+The Adult Education Academy International & Comparative Studies in Adult Education and Lifelong Learning is dedicated to analysing and comparing international and European strategies in lifelong learning.
 Based on social policy models, the lifelong learning strategies of the European Union, UNESCO, and other European stakeholders in lifelong learning, including selected European countries, will be subjected to critical analysis.
 Furthermore, selected subtopics in lifelong learning will be considered for in-depth comparison and analysis within the context of various European countries.

-The winter school course on Comparative Studies in Adult Education and Lifelong Learning is targeted at master's and doctoral students who will discuss theories and approaches for analysing international and European lifelong learning strategies.
+The Adult Education Academy is targeted at master's and doctoral students who will discuss theories and approaches for analysing international and European lifelong learning strategies.
 The first joint intensive phase leads to a critical analysis and to a comparison of lifelong learning policies through theory-practice reflection based on lectures and field visits to education institutions in Würzburg.
 The second phase of the programme features small international working groups (from six to eight students and one professor) in which students will represent their home countries and compare national approaches in adult and lifelong learning.
 This is why the prior preparation of a country report (or transnational essay) on adult education and lifelong learning represents a strategic issue.
-Finally, the results of the working groups are displayed during the final session of the winter school using posters.
+Finally, the results of the working groups are displayed during the final session of the Adult Education Academy using posters.

-After the joint intensive phase at the University of Würzburg, students will proceed to work together on writing and preparing comparative papers for the international publication of the winter school course on Comparative Studies in Adult Education and Lifelong Learning edited by the professors that attended working groups as well.
+After the joint intensive phase at the University of Würzburg, PhD students will proceed to work together on writing and preparing comparative papers for the international publication of the Adult Education Academy edited by the professors that attended working groups as well.

-Figure 3 -Working programme for the winter school course on Comparative Studies in Adult Education and Lifelong Learning 2016
+Figure 3 -Working programme for the Adult Education Academy on International & Comparative Studies in Adult Education and Lifelong Learning 2019

-In this sense, Figure 3 provides a general overview of the three phases from the preparation stage to the two joint intensive phases in Würzburg.
+In this sense, Figure 3 provides a general overview of the phases from the preparation stage to the two joint intensive phases in Würzburg.